Philosophy, curation, and experience.

 How do you handle travel between the islands?

-I handle all my own travel logistics (ferries, flights, and accommodations) to try to be on-site and scouting 24 hours before your ceremony.
+I handle all of my own travel logistics (ferries, flights, and accommodations) ensuring I am on-site and scouting 24 hours before your ceremony.
 For weddings outside of my home base, a flat travel fee is included in your proposal, so there are no hidden costs or surprises later.

 What should we expect on the day?

-Is film photography trending for weddings in Greece in 2026?
+Is film photography trending for weddings in Greece?

-In 2026, couples are pivoting toward "Authentic Nostalgia."
-Integrating 35mm or medium-format film into a Greek wedding gallery adds organic grain and a tactile quality that digital sensors cannot perfectly replicate.
-This aesthetic perfectly complements the bright Greek sun, softening highlights and producing timeless, heirloom-quality imagery.
+Absolutely.
+Couples are pivoting toward "Authentic Nostalgia."
+Integrating 35mm or medium-format film into a Greek wedding gallery adds an organic grain and a tactile quality that digital sensors cannot perfectly replicate.
+This aesthetic complements the bright Mediterranean sun, softening highlights and producing timeless, heirloom-quality imagery.

 How do I incorporate the film photography trend into my Greek wedding?

-To achieve the 2026 "Authentic Nostalgia" look, we recommend a hybrid package.
-We use 35mm film for intimate portraits and the "Blue Hour" to capture organic grain, while using digital "Docu-Edit" techniques for the ceremony to ensure high-speed reliability.
+To achieve this curated look, I recommend a hybrid coverage approach.
+I utilize 35mm analogue film for intimate portraits, quiet details, and the "Blue Hour" to capture that rich, organic grain, while using digital precision for the main ceremony to ensure high-speed reliability.

-Is it better to shoot at Golden Hour or Blue Hour in the Greek Islands?
+Is it better to shoot during the Golden Hour or Blue Hour in the Greek Islands?

-While Golden Hour offers classic warmth, the 2026 trend favors Blue Hour (post-sunset).
-This "hushed" time provides a moody, indigo palette that feels more modern and intimate, especially against the illuminated whitewashed walls of islands like Sifnos or Ios.
+While the Golden Hour offers classic warmth, modern aesthetics favor the Blue Hour (post-sunset).
+This "hushed" time provides a moody, indigo palette that feels incredibly intimate, especially against the illuminated whitewashed walls of islands like Sifnos, Ios, or Naxos.

 How can we avoid crowds in Santorini for our wedding photos?

-The most effective "How-To" for avoiding crowds is scheduling a Sunrise Session (5:30 AM–7:00 AM).
-At this hour, the caldera is empty, the light is soft, and you can access iconic spots like Oia's Blue Domes without the 2026 "over-tourism" delays.
+The most effective approach to avoid crowds is to schedule an exclusive Sunrise Session (5:30 AM–7:00 AM).
+At this hour, the caldera is entirely empty, the light is soft, and we can access iconic spots like Oia's Blue Domes without over-tourism delays.

 Planning your event?
 My peak dates in June and September are usually the first to go.
 Explore my destination wedding galleries to see how the light changes throughout the year, or get in touch here to talk about your date.